ixobert/birds-generation/README.md

 #### Sample Generation
 The current version of ECOGEN supports 2 types of augmentation, interpolation and noise.
+The generate_samples script outputs the generated spectrograms in the `out_folder` folder as numpy files`.npy`.

 To generate th  e bird sounds, run the following command:
 #### Noise augmentation
 ```